 Lianna (Lee) Willoughby, Senior Vice President, Managing Director

-Prior to joining OMS, Lianna developed her skill for internal team management as an assistant in Robin's planning department at KB+P where she steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
-Moving into a role as a planner at KB+P, Lianna worked with creative teams, developing strategies and providing key insights for clients including Wendy’s, Capital One and Starz.
+Prior to joining OMS, Lianna developed her skill for management as a business coordinator for the planning lead at KB+P where she organized teams and steered jobs for clients, including the NBC Olympics, CMT and Comedy Central.
+Moving into a role as a planner at KB+P, Lianna looked for new consumer truths, sparking ideas for briefs and other strategic initiatives for clients including Wendy’s, Capital One and Starz.

 Leah is a Senior Researcher and Strategist, and resident cultural anthropologist at Open Mind Strategy.
 As a “hybrid” qualitative and quantitative researcher, Leah’s analytical and humanistic approach to understanding consumers has helped uncover deep insights for clients across many categories.
 She has cultivated a particular expertise in media and youth, digging into their beliefs and behaviors on projects for clients including Food Network, iHeartMedia and MTV.
 As a moderator, Leah excels at creating a comfortable and open space for uncovering respondent truths.
 She is thrilled to have found way to use her anthropological background on a daily basis to identify and truly understand the cultural trends of those around her.